Since the crisis erupted a week ago, questions have been asked about Qatar's readiness and suitability to host the 2022 tournament

 However, Infantino's intervention was supported by those in Doha.

-"The statement from FIFA was seen as welcome," said the insider.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"The statement from FIFA was seen as welcome," said the insider.construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.